-Professional writers make complex ideas, processes, or procedures understandable.
-The Professional Writing degree provides students with advanced study and practical experience in writing for print, digital, and multimodal occasions and formats.
-Based on a strong foundation in rhetorical and sociolinguistic theory and discourse analysis, the degree combines the values of a liberal education in which effective communication is an intrinsic feature with clear career orientation.
-The degree takes a transdisciplinary approach to the theory and practice of writing that adapts genre-specific skills to a variety of communication contexts.
-It bridges disciplinary considerations to create new forms of practical knowledge and builds a sequence of course experiences categorized as foundations, contexts, and explorations that culminate in a capstone thesis project.
-This learning process helps develop skills that incorporate articulate and audience-oriented writing processes for both analytical thinking and problem solving.
-It emphasizes the multimodal integration of writing and extends the function of design thinking inherent in writing processes to digital and multimedia applications.
-Its emphasis on applied and practical communication integrates writing with the public spheres of entrepreneurial innovation and community-oriented civic engagement.
+Professional writers make complex ideas, processes, and procedures readily understandable.
+The Professional Writing degree provides students with advanced study and practical experience in writing for print, digital, and multimodal formats.
+Based on a strong foundation in rhetorical and sociolinguistic theory and discourse analysis, the degree combines the effective communication that is an intrinsic feature of a liberal education with clear career orientation.
+The degree takes a transdisciplinary approach to adapting genre-specific skills to a variety of communication contexts.
+It bridges disciplinary considerations to create new forms of practical knowledge and build a sequence of course experiences categorized as foundations, contexts, and explorations, culminating in a capstone thesis project.
+This learning process helps develop articulate, audience-oriented writing processes that incorporate analytical thinking and problem solving.
+By extending the function of design thinking inherent in writing processes to digital and multimedia applications, writing is integrated with the public spheres of entrepreneurial innovation and communityoriented civic engagement.

 Students complete their studies within the Professional Writing program prepared to be effective advocates for positive processes of cultural, institutional, and technological change.
-The Professional Writing degree fits with the University's mission, vision, strategy, resources, and existing programs by offering a degree that supports the commitment to providing a liberal arts education within the context of professional study.
+The Professional Writing degree fits with the University's mission, vision, strategy, resources, and existing programs by offering a degree that supports our commitment to providing a liberal arts education within the context of professional study.

-The Professional Writing Degree at Woodbury University prepares people to be imaginative, ethical, and highly professional writers ready to work individually and collaboratively in a variety of relevant environments and genres while integrating writing and evolving new media.
+The Professional Writing degree at Woodbury University prepares people to be imaginative, ethical, and well-prepared to work individually and collaboratively in a variety of relevant environments and genres while integrating writing and evolving new media.